Melvin Conway

 Melvin Edward Conway is an American computer scientist, computer programmer, and hacker who coined what is now known as Conway's law: "Organizations, who design systems, are constrained to produce designs which are copies of the communication structures of these organizations."
-The adage remains relevant in modern software engineering and is still being referenced and investigated.
+Conway developed the concept of coroutines.

+Biography

+Coroutines

-Apart from the above, Conway is perhaps most famous for developing the concept of coroutines.
-Conway coined the term coroutine in 1958 and he was the first to apply the concept to an assembly program.
+Conway developed the concept of coroutines, having coined the term coroutine in 1958 and he was the first to apply the concept to an assembly program.
 He later authored a seminal paper on the subject of coroutines, titled "Design of a Separable Transition-diagram Compiler", which included the first published explanation of the concept.
 In this paper, he proposed organizing a compiler as a set of coroutines, which allows using separate passes while debugging and then running a single pass compiler in production.
-Another famous paper is his 1958 proposal of an UNCOL, a Universal Computer Oriented Language, which attempted to provide a solution to economically produce compilers for new programming languages and computer architectures.
+Another famous paper is his 1958 proposal of an UNCOL (Universal Computer Oriented Language), which attempted to provide a solution to economically produce compilers for new programming languages and computer architectures.

+Conway's law

+The adage remains relevant in modern software engineering and is still being referenced and investigated.

+SAVE

 Conway wrote an assembler for the Burroughs model 220 computer called SAVE.
 The name SAVE was not an acronym, but a feature: programmers lost fewer punched card decks because they all had "SAVE" written on them.

-His work on Pascal compiler for Rockwell Semiconductor (an immediate-turnaround Pascal trainer for the Rockwell AIM-65) led to an arrangement between Apple and Think Technologies (where he served as a principal) under which the latter produced the original (1984) Mac Pascal and Apple II Instant Pascal.
+MUMPS

 In the 1970s, he was involved with the MUMPS (Massachusetts General Hospital Utility Multi-Programming System) medical programming language standard specification for the National Bureau of Standards.
 He also wrote a reference book on MUMPS in 1983.

+Pascal

+His work on Pascal compiler for Rockwell Semiconductor (an immediate-turnaround Pascal trainer for the Rockwell AIM-65) led to an arrangement between Apple and Think Technologies (where he served as a principal) under which the latter produced the Apple II Instant Pascal and the 1984 original Macintosh Pascal.

+Other work

 Conway was granted a US patent in 2001 on "Dataflow processing with events", concerned with programming using graphical user interfaces.
 The patent expired in 2019.

 In 2002, Conway obtained a teacher license for high school math and physics in Massachusetts.
 He taught at Chelsea High School from 2002 to 2006.

+In 2024, Conway published an article called NEEDED: SYSTEMS THINKING IN PUBLIC AFFAIRS which summarizes his view that in order to understand human systems, one must focus on networks first, rather than actors.
+He posits that this is the barrier to building systems that are in alignment with human needs at scale.